-The Jesuit Monastery in Kalamitsia, Naxos: In a walking distance of 2 km from the villages of Melanes, in the region of Kalamitsia, there is a deserted Jesuit Monastery.
+The Jesuit Monastery in Kalamitsia, Naxos: In a walking distance of 2 km from the village of Melanes, in the region of Kalamitsia, lies a deserted Jesuit Monastery.

-This monastery, also known as the Jesuit Palace, is surrounded by low hills and olive trees.
-Constructed in 1673 by the Jesuit monk Roberto Sauze, this monastery was constructed on the ruins of an older Venetian mansion.
-Its marvelous design, elegance and luxurious style provoked the reactions of the residents that time as this luxury was opposed to the supposedly austere life of the monks.
+The monastery, also known as the Jesuit Palace, is surrounded by low hills and olive trees.
+Constructed in 1673 by the Jesuit monk Roberto Sauze, this monastery sits on the ruins of an older Venetian mansion.
+Its marvelous design, elegance, and lavish style provoked the backlash of the residents at that time as this luxury was opposed to the supposedly austere life of the monks.

 Want to discover Naxos with ease and totally carefree?
 Rent a car with us at the best prices!
 Rent your car with us!

-The first years, this monastery was used as a place of meditation for Jesuit monks, but in the next years, it passed into the hands of other Catholic orders.
+The monastery was established to serve as a Jesuit monks' summer resort, but it passed into the hands of other Catholic orders after some years.

 How to get there

-The Monastery of Kalamitsa is located in Melanes village.
+The Monastery of Kalamitsia is located in Melanes village.

-Car rental: Τhere's the option of renting a car with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Monastery of Kalamitsa and many other places of interest at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover the Monastery of Kalamitsia and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
-There are few buses from Chora to Melanes during the day.
+There are buses from Chora to Melanes during the day.
+Line 4 reaches Melanes.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.

 Photos Of Monastery of Kalamitsia by Greeka Members